XpressAI/xircuits/.github/PULL_REQUEST_TEMPLATE.md

 # Tests

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Please also list any relevant details for your test configuration.

-- [ ] Test A
+1. Test A

-- [ ] Test B
+    1. First step
+    2. Second step
+    3. ...

 ## Tested on?